ericoporto/ags-manual-wiki/DefaultSetup.md

 ## Default Setup

+The Default Setup pane lets you create the default runtime configuration for your game.
+This configuration is saved as "acsetup.cfg" into the Compiled folder.

+Since *AGS 3.6.0* the config file in the Compiled folder is created by merging "Default Setup" properties with an optional "acsetup.cfg" file found in the game project's folder, if one is present.
+This is done to allow game developers provide their own custom settings.
+In such case the custom file also overrides any options matching ones in Default Setup pane.

+For information on possible "acsetup.cfg" contents please refer to the [related topic](EngineConfigFile).

-The Default setup pane lets you create the default runtime configuration for your game.
-Since AGS 3.3.5 you cannot directly do that using game's setup utility (winsetup.exe) anymore, because it modifies config file in the user's personal documents folder instead of game folder.
-For that reason you should be doing it from this Editor's page now.
+**NOTE:** please be aware that the default game's config cannot be modified using game's [setup utility](Setup) (aka "winsetup.exe"), because that program modifies config file in the user's personal documents folder instead.
+The setup utility may be useful to quickly test various options, but config file for your game's distribution will be created from "Default Setup" pane anyway.

-Most of the options here correspond to the ones you may find in the setup utility.
-For their meaning please refer to [related topic](Setup).

 Additionally, following settings are available: